rsdoiel/sqlish/docs/TUTORIAL.md

 ### IMPORTANT WARNING!

 > sqlish is not a replacement for best practices when writing
 > software.
-It remains import to defensively validate input from users,
+It remains important to defensively validate input from users,
 > web browsers or any data source.